 During the 1980’s General Motors was heavily involved in ‘active suspension’ systems as they built and tested several road cars at the Milford Proving Grounds in Michigan.
 Other such systems were also being developed across the pond by then GM-owned Lotus for use in Formula One.
 Lotus Engineering subsequently started to test active suspension systems on road cars, first debuting with the company’s own Esprit model, then for GM models such as the Buick Park Avenue and Chevrolet Corvettes.

-The active suspension development originally conceived for the F1 team in 1981/82 became a major technical offering for Lotus Engineering which ultimately grew into a suite of active systems for vehicle dynamics control.
-Circa-1984, Lotus secured a massive contract from GM to develop an array of active systems which were planned to be showcased in the Corvette Indy concept car.
+The active suspension development originally conceived for the F1 team in 1981/82 became a major technical offering for Lotus Engineering, ultimately expanding into a suite of active systems for vehicle dynamics control.
+Circa-1984, Lotus secured a massive contract from GM to develop an array of such systems which were planned to be showcased in the Chevrolet Corvette Indy concept car.

-By this time Lotus had already built several cars with active suspension for GM while the company also worked with Volvo and had sold them an idea for creating active rear steer which worked incredibly well (it was at least +/- 5 degrees of steer or more than enough to control the steer response not just trim it).
+By this time Lotus had already built several cars with active suspension for GM while the company also worked with Volvo and had sold them an idea for creating active rear-steer which worked incredibly well (it was at least +/- 5 degrees of steer or more than enough to control the steer response and not just trim it).
 So Lotus had already gone beyond just active suspension.
-The particular concept that Lotus were working towards for the Corvette Indy project was ‘active everything’.
+The particular concept that the engineers were working towards for the Corvette Indy project was ‘active everything’.
 The ultimate intention being to be able to control all of the forces at the tyre contact patch and achieve maximum performance.

-For this special project, Lotus Engineering needed some new tech and some mule vehicles to try it out on; cars that would have lots of performance, be four-wheel drive, and ideally be quite easy to modify.
-While the engineers did look at building something entirely from scratch, they also analysed all of the cars around at the time, ultimately landing on the then current crop of Group B rally cars.
-The MG Metro 6R4 was a possibility, as was the Ford RS200, but Lotus eventually purchased the last two 205 T16’s (chassis #048 and #091) from Peugeot Talbot Sport (PTS) through André de Cortanze.
+For this special project, Lotus Engineering needed some new tech and some mule vehicles to try it out on; cars that would have lots of performance, be four-wheel drive and ideally be quite easy to modify.
+While the engineers did look at building a vehicle entirely from scratch, they also analysed all of the cars around at the time, ultimately landing on the then current crop of Group B rally cars.
+The MG Metro 6R4 was a possibility, as was the Ford RS200, especially since both of these models were being developed close-by in the UK.
+But Lotus eventually purchased the last two remaining 205 Turbo 16 homologation cars, chassis #048 and #091, from Peugeot Talbot Sport (PTS) through André de Cortanze.

 “I took one from my home to Brighton for the weekend to visit some friends… I discovered pretty early on that if I gave it full throttle for an instant and then backed off I could get a huge flame out of the exhaust.
 Made for a good effect in the high street at night… It still makes me smile – and there are still people around Brighton talking about the flame-spitting 205 on steroids!”